 These marinated mushrooms are the perfect appetizer, snack or even a healthy and flavorful dip for a party.
-Versatile and healthy, this mushroom salad can work as a delicious side dish too!
+This mushroom salad can work as a delicious side dish too!

 Marinated Mixed Mushroom Salad is what I ate for breakfast this morning.
 You're probably thinking I posted the wrong picture.
 But, no, I am a mushroom lover.
 I bought beautiful Cremini mushrooms at the Philadelphia Reading Terminal Market and I knew what I was going to use them for.
 After having a week of not watching calories, I decided to make this healthy mushroom salad.
 I make these over and over again with any type of mushrooms I have on hand.

 Mushrooms are low in calories and sodium but provide important nutrients, including selenium, potassium, riboflavin, niacin, and vitamin D. These antioxidants can strengthen a person's immune system.
 Adding some olive oil, garlic and parsley, makes this recipe even more nutritious.

 I like to eat these marinated mushrooms right out of the bowl.
 This isn't going to last long in my house.
 But if I had company, I would serve this as an appetizer with pita chips, crackers or lightly toasted bread.
 It is also a great topping on a salad or grilled fish, steak or chicken.

 Actually I would serve these marinated mushrooms with many things.
 OK, but maybe not a topping for ice cream.

 - Check for a texture that is firm and smooth.

 - Ensure that the mushrooms aren't damp, but also that they aren't dried out.